dotnet/docs-aspire/docs/serverless/functions.md

 The .NET Aspire Azure Functions integration has the following project constraints:

 - You must target .NET 8.0 or later.
+- You must use a .NET 9 SDK.
 - It currently only supports .NET workers with the [isolated worker model](/azure/azure-functions/dotnet-isolated-process-guide).
 - Requires the following NuGet packages:
   - [📦 Microsoft.Azure.Functions.Worker](https://www.nuget.org/packages/Microsoft.Azure.Functions.Worker): Use the `FunctionsApplicationBuilder`.